Reinhardt (Overwatch): Promotion and reception

 Roy Graham of Kill Screen enjoyed how Reinhardt seemed to "anachronize" the in-game battles to give them meaning and also how his reliance on melee attacks with his hammer contrasted against other characters brandishing firearms.
 He suggested that the character's design played into his Germanic heritage, by presenting someone whose soul is "leaden with the terrors his country has both suffered and visited upon others", yearning for an age of chivalrous behavior in contrast to one of "machine guns, bombs, and particle cannons".
 Graham emphasized that despite Overwatch occurring in the far future, Reinhardt seemed to reflect generations of trauma and regret experienced by the German people over World War II.
 While he acknowledged the comedic tone of the character, he felt Reinhardt suffered from carrying a weight greater than other characters in Overwatch due to being himself a survivor, and this weight was reflected in his drive to carry his teammates by taking point on the battlefield.

-His characterization in the series' "Invasion" storyline was also praised as a standout moment, with Kenneth Shepard of Kotaku feeling that his comments towards omnics could be considered microaggressions.
+His characterization in the series' "Invasion" storyline was also examined, with Kenneth Shepard of Kotaku feeling that his comments towards omnics could be considered microaggressions.
 Shephard acknowledged that while Reinhardt's racism towards omnics could be excused due to being a veteran, he appreciated that the character was called out by others for his prejudices and seemed to actively reconsider them.
 GameRants Jake Selway meanwhile felt Reinhardt benefited significantly from his portrayal in "Invasion" feeling it portrayed him as complex but also highlighted his flaws as both a warrior and a man given his troubled background.
 Describing it as an "uncharacteristically somber idea of Reinhardt's deeply-held grudges and regrets", he emphasized that his callous behavior towards the omnics as simply robots and quick rise to attack Bastion, it was a stark contrast to the normally positive, cheerful heroic character seen during the course of the game.
 While he felt this might shock some players, Selway expressed that by showing him in this manner it allowed a "much more human and flawed" Reinhardt to shine, and gave the "Invasion" mode a deeper meaning by "adding depth to an already-iconic hero."